Telecommunications and postal services

 ‘Cold calling’ means that you receive unwanted sales calls in your home from companies that you have not had any dealings with until that time.
 FInd out how to register your preference not to receive ‘cold calls’ using the National Directory Database.

-One of the most common problems affecting people with e-mail accounts is unsolicited commercial e-mail, also known as SPAM.
-This document explains the law in Ireland and the EU regarding your rights when dealing with unsolicited or offensive e-mails.
+One of the most common problems affecting people with email accounts is unsolicited commercial email, also known as SPAM.
+This document explains the law in Ireland and the EU regarding your rights when dealing with unsolicited or offensive emails and text messages.

 ComReg deals with unresolved complaints about telecommunications or postal services.
 Find out how and when to make a complaint.